-Most kids in the U.S. don’t have near enough experience using the metric system.
-Sure, when science class roles around they'll have to use centimeters and millimeters, but they really could use a lot more practice.
+Most kids in the U.S. don't have nearly enough experience using the metric system.
+Sure, when science class roles around they'll have to use centimeters and millimeters, but they really could use more practice.
 The metric system is very important and knowledge of it will prove useful, especially later on in life.
-Give this game a try and help your child master metric measurments.
+Give this game a try and help your child master metric measurements.

 What You Need:

 - 1 friend

 1. Let your child draw a standard nine-square tic-tac-toe grid on the sheet of white paper using the black marker.